List of awards and nominations received by Dennis Trillo

-Filipino actor Dennis Trillo has won 17 awards from 36 nominations.
-He was highly commended for an Asian Television Award, he also received four FAMAS Awards with two wins, one Gawad Tanglaw Award, four nominations from Gawad Urian, six Golden Screen Awards with four wins, two Golden Screen TV Awards, one Luna Award from three nominations.
-He also received three nominations from MMFF Awards winning one, eleven nominations from PMPC Star Awards for both TV and Movies with four wins, two nominations from PEP List Awards with one win and one award from Young Critics Circle.
+Filipino actor Dennis Trillo has won 28 awards from 30 nominations.
+He was highly commended for an Asian Television Award, he also received six FAMAS Awards with three wins, one Gawad Tanglaw Award, one win and six nominations from Gawad Urian, six Golden Screen Awards with four wins, two Golden Screen TV Awards, one Luna Award from three nominations.
+He also received five nominations from MMFF Awards winning three, eleven nominations from PMPC Star Awards for both TV and Movies with four wins, two nominations from PEP List Awards with one win and one award from Young Critics Circle.